Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical polyhedra

 First, we choose a platonic solid (typically, the icosahedron) and apply various transformations on it~\cite{Note1}, for instance, subdividing each triangular face into smaller triangles or projecting all vertices onto the unit sphere.
 We give simple examples in \cref{fig:pol}.
 Note that \cite{DBV17} uses a heuristic algorithm to construct well-spread distributions; we do not know how their approach compares to the one presented here.

 Then, we round up the vertices in a suitable way that maintains the resulting rational points on the unit sphere.
-To this end, we take advantage of the following parametrisation of the sphere: first, we express a point $s\in S^2$ given in cartesian coordinates $(x, y, z)$ by spherical coordinates $(\varphi,\theta)$ such that $(\sin\varphi\cos\theta,\sin\varphi\sin\theta,\cos\varphi)$ and, second, use known trigonometric transformations to write
+To this end, we take advantage of the following parametrisation of the sphere: firstly, we express a point $s\in S^2$ given in cartesian coordinates $(x, y, z)$ by spherical coordinates $(\varphi,\theta)$ such that $(x,y,z)=(\sin\varphi\cos\theta,\sin\varphi\sin\theta,\cos\varphi)$ and, secondly, we use known trigonometric transformations to write

 where we define

 The crucial property in \cref{eqn:trick1} is that it preserves rationality, so that, by taking a rational approximation in \cref{eqn:trick2}, we eventually obtain a rational approximation $\tilde{s}\in S^2$ of the initial point $s$, also lying exactly on the unit sphere.